Prosecco is the most popular sparkling wine in the world.

 6. The wines are finally bottled and labelled.

 Depending on the level of pressure, Prosecco DOC can be Spumante (sparkling), Frizzante (semi-sparkling), or Tranquillo (still) depending on the perlage.
-In the wines designated Spumante, the pressure is between 1 and 2.5 bars; in those labeled Frizzante, the pressure is between 1 and 2.5 bars; and in those labeled Tranquillo, the pressure is lower than 1 bar.
+In the wines designated Spumante, the pressure is above 3 bars; in those labeled Frizzante, the pressure is between 1 and 2.5 bars; and in those labeled Tranquillo, the pressure is lower than 1 bar.
+Prosecco DOC Rosé is always Spumante.

 After undergoing primary fermentation, Prosecco Tranquillo is bottled, while the Frizzante and Spumante varieties continue to the final unique stage in the Prosecco process: secondary fermentation in pressurized stainless steel tanks.